michel4j/auto-process/_sources/install.rst.txt

 multiple computers/nodes of a cluster.

-1. SSH Key-Based Passwordless Authentication must be configured for each user wishing to use AutoProcess. not already configured, it can be done using the following commands within a shell.
+1. SSH Key-Based Passwordless Authentication must be configured for each user wishing to use AutoProcess.
+   If not already configured, it can be done using the following commands within a shell.

 .. code-block:: bash